FusionAuth/fusionauth-site/site/_posts/2020-10-05-how-to-migrate-user-data-centralized-auth-system.md

 * Build an HTTP JSON API endpoint in your existing application.
 This endpoint will receive the username and password, among other data, and return a JSON response.
 You should protect that API; you have a [variety of options to do so](/docs/v1/tech/connectors/generic-connector#security-2).
 * Configure the Connector policy to determine which tenants and users for which it should be executed.
-* Let users authenticate against your application for a period of time; monitor how many users have migrated via searching users.
+* Let users authenticate against your application for a period of time; monitor how many users have migrated via the user search.
 * Remove the Connector policy.
 Remove the API endpoint.
 * Migrate the rest of your users (if needed) using the Import Users APIs.
 * Update the application to remove the legacy datastore.